Learn about academic services

 The Academic Advancement Center (AAC) offers support services that assist Ohio University undergraduates to reach their academic goals.
 Tutoring services, academic skill development and academic guidance are provided through credit courses and individual and group study sessions to support and challenge students as learners.

-It is the mission of the Office of Disability Services (ODS) to ensure equal opportunity and access for students of the Ohio University community.
+It is the mission of the Student Accessibility Services (SAS) to ensure equal opportunity and access for students of the Ohio University community.
 Central to this mission is the development of an academic environment that is accessible to all people without the need for adaptation.
 While working toward the goal of full inclusion, accommodations must still be provided on an individual basis.

-At the college level, it is the individual student’s responsibility to initiate the registration process with ODS.
-Students may initiate a request to ODS at any point in their academic career; it is recommended to do so early.
+At the college level, it is the individual student’s responsibility to initiate the registration process with SAS.
+Students may initiate a request to SAS at any point in their academic career; it is recommended to do so early.

 To be eligible for accommodations a student must: